 However, the traditional approach of bringing data located at different sites into a central server for training machine learning models is not always feasible as it raises numerous concerns.
 At present, sharing data among organizations has become critical due to concerns about privacy, maintaining competitive advantages, and/or other constraints.
 Data security and privacy are issues that are being prioritized not just by individuals or organizations but also by the larger society.
-The General Data Protection Regulations (GDPR), which the European Union put into place on May 25, 2018 \cite{albrecht2016gdpr} aims to protect users' personal privacy and data security.
+The General Data Protection Regulations (GDPR), which the European Union put into place on May 25, 2018 \citep{albrecht2016gdpr} aims to protect users' personal privacy and data security.
 To address this issue, federated learning (FL), a new distributed learning paradigm, has recently received a lot of attention.
-FL allows collaboration among organizations to train machine learning models while ensuring that private data of these organizations are not disclosed \cite{ma2020safeguarding}.
-Kairouz et al. in \cite{kairouz2021advances} formally defined federated learning as \begin{centereq} ``\emph{A machine learning setting where multiple entities (clients) collaborate in solving a machine learning problem, under the coordination of a central server or service provider.
-Each client’s raw data is stored locally and not exchanged or transferred; instead focused updates intended for immediate aggregation are used to achieve the learning objective}'' \end{centereq}
+FL allows collaboration among organizations to train machine learning models while ensuring that private data of these organizations are not disclosed \citep{ma2020safeguarding}. \cite{kairouz2021advances} formally defined federated learning as \\